NoLieNoSean/NoNotes/content/Notes/LEC ALG2 14.md

 > [!Theorem] Invariant factor theorem
 > If $H$ is a subgroup of a free abelian group $G$ or rank $n$, then $H$ is free abelian of rank $r\leq n$.
 Further, there are bases $\{ e_{1}, \dots, e_{n} \}$ of $G$ and $\{ d_{1}e_{2},\dots, d_{r}e_{r} \}$ of $H$ respectively where $d_{i}$ divides $d_{i+1}$ for $i< r$.
 The integers $d_{i}$ are uniquely determined up to sign and are called the invariant factors of $H$.

-> [!Theorem] Corollary: Structure theorem for finitely generated abelian groups
+> [!Corollary] Structure theorem for finitely generated abelian groups
 > A finitely generated abelian group is isomorphic to $\mathbb{Z}^{m}\times \mathbb{Z}_{d_{1}}\times\dots \times \mathbb{Z}_{d_{r}}$ for some $m\geq 0$ and $d_{i}$ dividing $d_{i+1}$.
 The integer $m$ as well as all the $d_{i}$s (up to sign) are uniquely determined.

 I'm having trouble understanding the invariant factor theorem.
 Consider the standard basis $e_{1}=(1, 0, \dots, 0), e_{2}, \dots, e_{r}$ for the free abelian group $\mathbb{Z}^{r}$.
 Let $H$ be the subgroup of $\mathbb{Z}^{r}$ generated by $\{ e_{1}, 2e_{2}, \dots,  re_{r} \}$.
 Is it correct that the invariant factor theorem says that there exists another basis $e_{1}', \dots, e_{r}'$ of $\mathbb{Z}^{r}$ such that $d_{1}e_{1}', \dots, d_{r}e_{r}'$ is a basis of $H$ and $d_{i}$ divides $d_{i+1}$?
 If so, can you find me the basis?